Expertiner/css_fundamentos/README.md

 # CSS Hora de Codar - Sneakers Sales Website

+This is a simple website coded with only HTML and CSS.

-This is my personal version of the [original project](https://www.youtube.com/watch?v=vwbegraDXD8) from the YouTube channel [Matheus Battisti - Hora de Codar](https://www.youtube.com/@MatheusBattisti).
-It's in Portuguese.
+It's is my personal version of the [original project](https://www.youtube.com/watch?v=vwbegraDXD8) from the YouTube channel [Matheus Battisti - Hora de Codar](https://www.youtube.com/@MatheusBattisti).

 ## Table of contents